What is Chronic Kidney Disease?

 Damaged kidneys can lead to many other problems which you

-ordinarily wouldn’t say are due to the kidneys, such as high blood pressure,
+ordinarily wouldn’t associate to the kidneys, such as high blood pressure,

 anemia, vitamin D deficiency and hyperparathyroidism.
 In addition, your kidneys